wesbos/beginner-javascript-notes/notes/Module 11꞉ Prototypes, this, new and Inheritance.md

 const nextButton = slider.querySelector(".goToNext");
 ```

 The next 3 declarations you see above also need to be `this.`.
 Go ahead and rename those and everywhere they are being referenced.
-The `prevButton` however is only accessible inside of the constuctor when we add the event listener.
+The `prevButton` however is only accessible inside of the constructor when we add the event listener.
 They are not needed anywhere inside of the prototype method, so it's not necessary to put it on `this`.

 So `prevButton` and `nextButton` can stay variables but we will just rename `slides` like so 👇